Smoke-Free and Tobacco-Free Policy

-There is considerable evidence that concentrations of tobacco smoke are harmful to nonsmokers, as well as smokers.
-Findings of the U.S. Surgeon General indicate that exposure to tobacco in any form, whether active or passive, is a significant health hazard.
+There is considerable evidence that concentrations of smoke are harmful to nonsmokers, as well as smokers.
+Findings of the U.S. Surgeon General indicate that tobacco use in any form, active and passive, is a significant health hazard.
 Bridgewater State University has a responsibility to its employees and students to provide a safe and healthy environment.

-Promoting a smoke and tobacco-free campus is a wellness initiative to protect all members of the campus community.
-Moreover, becoming a tobacco-free campus encourages respect for others and for the environment.
+Promoting a smoke-free and tobacco-free lifestyle is a wellness initiative to protect all members of the campus community.
+Moreover, becoming a smoke-free and tobacco-free campus encourages respect for others and for the environment.

 This policy covers all Bridgewater State University students, faculty, staff, vendors, contractors, visitors, volunteers, and all other affiliated or nonaffiliated persons.

-- The smoking or other use of tobacco products is prohibited in all buildings, grounds, and vehicles owned or leased by Bridgewater State University, regardless of location.
+The smoking or other use of tobacco or other smoking products is prohibited in all buildings, grounds, and vehicles owned or leased by Bridgewater State University, regardless of location.

-- No tobacco products or smoking paraphernalia shall be possessed, used, sold, or distributed as samples in any campus buildings, grounds, and vehicles owned or leased by Bridgewater State University, regardless of location, including vending machines.
+No tobacco products or smoking paraphernalia shall be possessed, used, sold, or distributed as samples in any campus buildings, grounds, or vehicles owned or leased by Bridgewater State University, regardless of location, including vending machines.

-- “Smoking” means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted, heated or vaporized product, whether or not that product contains tobacco or nicotine.
+1. “Smoking” means inhaling, exhaling, burning, or carrying any lighted or heated cigar, cigarette, pipe, or any other lighted, heated or vaporized product, whether or not that product contains tobacco or nicotine.

-- “Tobacco Product” means any natural or synthetic substance containing tobacco leaf, including but not limited to, cigarettes, cigars, pipe tobacco, hookah tobacco, snuff, chewing tobacco, dipping tobacco, bidis, blunts, or any other preparation of tobacco; any product or formulation of matter containing biologically active amounts of nicotine that is manufactured, sold, offered for sale, or otherwise distributed with the expectation that the product or matter will be introduced into the human body by inhalation or any other means; and also marijuana, hashish, and clove cigarettes.
+2. “Tobacco Product” means any natural or synthetic substance containing tobacco leaf, including but not limited to, cigarettes, cigars, pipe tobacco, hookah tobacco, snuff, chewing tobacco, dipping tobacco, bidis, blunts or any other preparation of tobacco; any product or formulation of matter containing biologically active amounts of nicotine that is manufactured, sold, offered for sale, or otherwise distributed with the expectation that the product or matter will be introduced into the human body by inhalation or any other means; and also marijuana, hashish and clove cigarettes.

-- “Hookah” -- a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha, or other plant matter.
+b.
+“Hookah” – a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha or other plant matter.

-- “Grounds” includes all University land, roadways, parking lots and other parking structures, athletic and recreational facilities, or any other outdoor area controlled by the University; as well as the interior of any vehicle located anywhere on the property of the University.
+4. “Grounds” includes all university land, roadways, parking lots and other parking structures, athletic and recreational facilities, or any other outdoor area controlled by the university; as well as the interior of any vehicle located anywhere on the property of the university.

 This policy does not apply to any cessation product specifically approved by the U.S. Food and Drug Administration for use in treating nicotine or tobacco dependence.

-Tobacco use may be permitted with prior approval by the University for research, educational, clinical, or religious ceremonial purposes.
+The use of smoking products may be permitted with prior approval by the university for research, educational, clinical, or religious ceremonial purposes.

-Information about smoking programs offered through the Employee Assistance program can also be found on the Human Resources website.
+Information about smoking programs offered through the university’s Employee Assistance Program can also be found on the Human Resources website.

 Employees who have questions or concerns about this policy should be directed to the Office of Human Resources.
-Students who have questions or concerns should contact the Office of Community Standards.
+Students who have questions or concerns are encouraged to contact the Office of Community Standards.

 All Rights Reserved